mihaly4/PhotonCpp/README.md

 # PngToPhoton

-Quick and dirty utility I've made to convert PNG files to Anycubic Photon 3d printer file format.
+Quick and dirty utility I've made to convert PNG files to Anycubic Photon Mono X 3d printer file format.
 It could be useful for PCB production.
 Source code was ported to C++ from [Photon File Validator](https://github.com/Photonsters/PhotonFileValidator) project.

 # Usage

-PngToPhoton.exe <input-1440x2560.png> <output.photon>
+PngToPhoton.exe <input-3840x2400.png> <output.photon>

 To read data from STDIN use '-' as filename.
 To write data from STDOUT use '-' as filename.